givingjar/filing-cabinet/files/handbook/bylaws.md

 1. **Election.** The Organization shall designate a Board of Directors who shall initially be appointed a majority of the incorporators to serve as Directors until such Director’s death, resignation, or removal as provided by these bylaws.

-2. **Number.** The initial number of Directors shall be four (4) and may be increased or decreased without further amendment of these bylaws.
+2. **Number.** The initial number of Directors shall be four (4) and may be increased or decreased with amendment of these bylaws.
 At no time may the number of Directors be less than three (3).

-3. **Qualifications.** To serve as a Director, an individual shall have prior experience serving on a nonprofit board or general business or entrepreneurial experience.
+3. **Qualifications.** To serve as a Director, an individual shall have qualifications deemed acceptable by the Board of Directors.
 Individuals must also be willing to pay it forward with what they have, know, or have access to.

 4. **Powers.** The Board of Directors shall have all corporate authority, except such powers as are otherwise provided in these bylaws and the laws of the State of Michigan, to conduct the affairs of the Organization in accordance with these bylaws.
 The Board of Directors may by resolution delegate to committees of their own number, or to officers of the Organization such powers as they deem appropriate.